evoqfinance/evoq-finance-contracts/README.md

 # Evoq

-Evoq is a modular money market optimizer interacting with the existing lending protocols.
-As a pool optimizer, Evoq connects lenders with borrowers directly, improving capital efficiency and yields while maintaining liquidity and risk levels of the underlying protocol.
+Evoq Finance is a p2p-based lending optimizer that operates alongside existing pool-based lending protocols, such as Aave, Compound, and Venus, to provide better rates for both suppliers and borrowers through peer-to-peer (p2p) matching.

 ## Usage